ted-ncg/labs/02-test-first-withdraw.md

 * Withdrawing a single amount
 * Withdrawing twice
-* Withdrawing more than available balance (this is allowed, no Exception needed)
+* Withdrawing more than available balance -- this is allowed, do *not* throw an Exception
 * Withdrawing zero

 ----